-U.S. Census Bureau data indicates baby boomers own about two-thirds of businesses with employees in the U.S. - about 4 million companies.
+U.S. Census Bureau data indicates baby boomers own about two-thirds of the roughly four million U.S. businesses with employees.
 Theoretically, if an equal number of boomer business owners attempt to sell their companies each year as boomers turn 65, 210,000 businesses would hit the market each year until 2030.

 “I don’t subscribe to the idea that a flood of companies looking to sell will struggle to find buyers due to oversupply.
 A company’s ability to sell will depend on its own fundamentals,” said PitchBook analyst Daniel Cook.

-Since the financial crisis, median M&A valuations for deals under $100 million have hovered around $15 million.
-"Despite a large increase in sellers in the market, valuations have remained steady, even increasing 4 percent in 2015," said Cook.
-"This increase is even more profound when you remove oil and gas transactions from the equation, with median 2015 valuations increasing 6 percent from their 2014 levels."
+Since the 2008 financial crisis, median M&A valuations for deals under $100 million have hovered around $15 million.
+“Despite a large increase in sellers in the market, valuations have remained steady, even increasing 4% in 2015,” said Cook.
+“This increase is even more profound when you remove oil and gas transactions from the equation, with median 2015 valuations increasing 6% from their 2014 levels.”

-"We are not seeing a tsunami yet, but we are definitely seeing a rising tide with an increase in new listings of about 20 percent since the recession," said Bob House, group general manager of BizBuySell.com, an online marketplace for small business sale listings.
-"The median asking price is up 12 percent and the median selling price is up 8 percent from 2014 to 2015.
-The number one reason for selling in our space continues to be retirement."
+“We are not seeing a tsunami yet, but we are definitely seeing a rising tide with an increase in new listings of about 20% since the recession,” said Bob House, group general manager of BizBuySell.com, an online marketplace for small business sale listings.
+“The median asking price is up 12%, and the median selling price is up 8% from 2014 to 2015.
+The number one reason for selling in our space continues to be retirement.”